- Remdesivir and FIP: Treatment outcomes in feline infectious peritonitis (FIP)

 Practical steps for cat owners – Remdesivir and FIP

-3. Off-label use : Find out about the possibilities and risks of “off-label” use of remdesivir and GS-441524 by your veterinarian.
+- Off-label use: Consult your veterinarian about the possibilities and risks of the "off-label" use of Remdesivir and GS-441524.

-“Off-label use” means that a drug is used outside of its officially approved indications.
-This means that the drug is used for a different disease, in a different dosage or for a different patient group than that specified in the approval by the relevant health authority (such as the EMA in Europe or the FDA in the USA).
+„"Off-label use" means that a drug is used outside of its officially approved indications.
+This means the drug is used for a different condition, at a different dosage, or for a different patient group than specified in the approval by the relevant health authority (such as the EMA in Europe or the FDA in the USA).

 Examples of off-label use – Remdesivir and FIP

-3. Other patient group : A drug approved only for adults is used in children, or a drug approved for humans is used in animals.
+- Other patient group: A drug that is only approved for adults is used on children, or a drug that is approved for humans is used on animals.

 Legal and ethical aspects – Remdesivir and FIP

-Off-label use is legal, but it poses some legal and ethical challenges.
-Doctors and veterinarians must take responsibility for use and ensure that patients or pet owners are fully informed of the possible risks and benefits.
+Off-label use is legal, but it presents several legal and ethical challenges.
+Physicians and veterinarians must take responsibility for its use and ensure that patients or pet owners are fully informed about the potential risks and benefits.
 Informed consent is crucial.

 Advantages: